What is a Quarterly Report?

 Difference Between Quarterly Report and Annual Report

 - The annual reports are reports that the business has to release to its shareholders on an annual basis.

 - The quarterly reports are released quarterly.

-- The quarterly reports may be composed of the only year’s financial statements and quarter financials which are normally unaudited.
+- The quarterly reports may be composed of the only year’s financial statements and quarter financials, which are generally unaudited.
 They do not have any auditor opinion or management discussion analysis.

 - The annual reports are normally filed as 10K in the SEC, whereas quarterly reports are available as 10Q.

 - The deadline to file annual reportsAnnual ReportsAn annual report is a document that a corporation publishes for its internal and external stakeholders to describe the company's performance, financial information, and disclosures related to its operations.
 Over time, these reports have become legal and regulatory requirements. is within 60 days, whereas, for interim financials, the deadline is slated as 45 days for making a submission.